Bitter - The Flavor Of The Fire Element

 • white pepper

-• wintergreen…see a pattern?
-There are very few bitter foods in the fungus, lentil, grains, meats and root categories.
+See a pattern?
+There are very few bitter foods in the fungus, lentil, grains, meats, squash and root categories.
 To get the bitter flavor you must be eating vegetables, herbs and flowers.
 Again, a little goes a long way.

 Coffee

-You may notice that coffee is a bitter food.
-It’s true, and that is why we love it so much.
+Coffee is bitter — It’s true, and that is why we love it so much.
 It gives us a punch, strongly stimulating and moving the Qi.
 The problem is we tend to overuse coffee.
-Overuse of stimulants drain our reserves of energy – in a nutshell – it pillages the adrenals, thyroid, Kidney yang and Qi.
+Overuse of stimulants drains our reserves of energy — in a nutshell — it pillages the adrenals, thyroid, Kidney yang and Qi.
 It’s not just the caffeine, but coffee’s oily, rich nature is cloying and particularly targets the breast and reproductive hormones.
-Watch out for your relationship to coffee.
-A little goes a long way, and if you are exhausted, depleted and tired, its excess use will be more depleting in the long run.
+Check in on your relationship to coffee.
+A little goes a long way, if you are exhausted, depleted and tired, its excess use will be more depleting in the long run.
 Or better yet…try a coffee substitute.

 Cautions and Considerations

-Bitter is a very powerful flavor and is meant to be in our diet in regular small amounts.
+Bitter is a very powerful flavor and is meant to be in our diet in regular, small amounts.
 It cools and clears heat from the Heart and Fire organs by draining and drying - making it very helpful in overly damp patterns.
 Too much bitter will dry up the Yin, Fluids and Blood and attack the Heart, which can leave us bitter.
 This can also leave room for fire to run rampant and do even more damage.
 For example – Liver Fire Rising can be the root cause of hypertension and high blood pressure.
 Stomach Fire is often seen in GERD and acid reflux.
 Where Fire rages, it further dries up fluids and can give rise to Wind patterns.
-Use with caution if you are dehydrated.
+Use with caution if you are dehydrated (aka, Yin deficient).
 Bitter itself does not nourish Yin and fluids - however, most foods have 2 or more flavors and their nature may counter some of this.
 For example aloe is very bitter, but it is also very Yin nourishing because of its very moist flesh.
+Here are a few bitter and Yin nourishing foods.

 Here’s a quick recipe to make bitters.